-We are providing the SFY 2024 GF and P4HB Rate Exhibits.xlsx document that includes exhibits quantifying the impact of the adjustments and the resulting actuarially sound rates.
-The rates will be adjusted as necessary to reflect any relevant programmatic changes that were not known at the time of this certification when information is available, and the rate certification will be amended if necessary.
+We are providing the SFY 2024 GF360 Rate Exhibits.xlsx document that includes exhibits quantifying the impact of the adjustments and the resulting actuarially sound rates.
+The rates will be adjusted as necessary to reflect any relevant changes due to State budget action when information is available.